Important VECTR Concepts¶

-A database is a Test Environment where you may track related tests over time.
-Content contained in a Database is isolated to that Database.
-Any red team attack tools, defense tools, sources, and targets you create to describe your test activities will be limited in use to the database where they are created.
+An Environment is a Test Environment where you may track related tests over time.
+Content contained in an Environment is isolated to that Environment.
+Any red team attack tools, defense tools, sources, and targets you create to describe your test activities will be limited in use to the Environment where they are created.

 Also simply referred to as Assessments, an Assessment Group is the scope of a security testing event.
 This includes a list of Campaigns and tests that are to be run in an environment.
 You can have multiple Assessments running at once.
 In VECTR it’s helpful to organize these by the name of the activity and when it’s being run.

 - Sep 2022 - Internal Red Team for Audit